zefr0x/foxmarks/README.md

 fi
 ```

+> [!Warning]
-> **Warning** You might use another language like Python for better and faster implementaion.
+> You might use another language like Python for better and faster implementaion.

 ## Config
 The default options might not fit your needs, so you can change them via a config file.